- 01. Academic Support: Until What Age Should Parents Help With Homework?

-Educational support by means of a private and personal advisor makes it possible to erase the errors of the UK Education System.
+Educational support by means of a private and personal advisor makes it possible to erase the mistakes of the Education System.

 School Support Services: Defining The Roles of Parents and Teachers

-The little time they spend helping their child can be blamed on two factors:
+The little time some parents spend helping their child can be blamed on two factors:

 - The inability to fully grasp and understand their child's homework assignments.
 This can result in frustrating parents who do prioritize helping the young pupil,